PhongBuiMinh/Docker/README.md

+## DOCKER
+Docker sets up an isolated environment to run an application.
+🔍 What That Means:
+-Docker packages your app along with all its dependencies (libraries, tools, configs) into a container.
+-This container runs in a lightweight, isolated environment—like a mini virtual machine, but faster and more efficient.
+-The environment is defined by a Docker image, which acts as a blueprint for the container.

+## Docker Build Lifecycle
+DOCKER: FILE/instructions -(build/compile)-> IMAGE/blueprint -(run)-> CONTAINER/packed app

-## CREATE DOCKER IMAGE WITH DOCKERFILE
+## CREATE DOCKER IMAGE WITH DOCKER FILE
+DOCKER FILE - DSL(Domain Specific Language)
-1. Create and name a Dockerfile.
+1. Create a Dockerfile.
 2. Add instructions and commands in Dockerfile.
-3. Build Dockerfile to create an image.
+3. Reads the Dockerfile and executes all the instructions to create an image.
-	- docker build -f /path/to/dockerfile -t <new_image> /path/to/build_source
+	- docker build -f /path/to/dockerfile -t <new_image> /path/to/build_context (This is the folder Docker uses as the build context.
+All COPY and ADD instructions in the Dockerfile refer to files relative to this folder.
+Docker sends the entire build context to the daemon, so it must include everything the Dockerfile needs)
 4. Run the image to create a container.
-	- docker run -it -v $PWD:/tmp -w /tmp valgrind:1.0
+	- docker run --rm -it -v $PWD:/tmp -w /tmp valgrind:1.0 (-w set /... as working directory, mounts $(PWD) folder(volume) into the container at /tmp) original workdir is hidden, The volume is mounted at /app, so it covers that location.

-## DOCKER FILE
-DOCKER FILE (DSL(Domain Specific Language), instructions) -(build/compile)-> DOCKER IMAGE -(run)-> DOCKER CONTAINER
+MOUNT run (dynamic) vs COPY build (finished project)

 ## DOCKERFILE COMMANDS
 1. FROM (base image)
 	- FROM <ImageName>

-2. COPY (copy the file/folders to the image/diemond)
+2. COPY (copy the file/folders to the image/diemond. copy files from host machine (build context into the image's filesystem)) MOUNT (Host filesystem or Docker volume)
 	- COPY <Source> <Destination>

 3. ADD (download files form HTTP/HTTPS)
 	- ADD <URL>

 4. RUN (run scripts and commands while creating an image)
-	- RUN < Command + ARGS>
+	- RUN <Command + ARGS>

 5. CMD (start the process inside the container)
 	- CMD [command + args]